-The benefit to leasing a phone is that you don’t have a contract, you can upgrade your phone often, and $20/month seems better than $100 right now.
-If neither of these are an option financially, you still have other options.
+The benefit of leasing a phone is that you don’t have a contract, you can upgrade your phone often, and $20/month seems better than $100 right now.
+If neither of these is an option financially, you still have other options.

 “Free Smartphone or Tablet With Purchase”

 Always be on the lookout for deals – even from the most unexpected places.
 Sometimes when you sign up for a service with a company (like cable television) they offer you special limited time deals, like a free smartphone or tablet.
 Other places like department stores, may offer a free smartphone for the first 20 people at their grand opening of a new store location.

 Sometimes, you can hop on a buy one, get one free deal when a hot new model is released.
 When the recent Samsung Galaxy S5 was released, Verizon pounced and offered new customers a second smartphone free of charge.
 Of course, that free phone required a service contract and activation fee, but it was still over $250 in savings.